mahmoudelfeelig/Gems/abilities.md

 - Soulbound Minions: summons despawn when you die or log out.
 - Familiar’s Blessing: summons spawn with bonus max health.
   - Defaults: `summonBonusHealth=4.0`
+- Loadout UI: press your Gems modifier + the next hotbar key after the last loadout slot (default: Left Alt + hotbar 6) while using the Summoner gem to open the loadout editor.
+Each slot can hold multiple rows of mobs, and edits are validated against the point budget.

 **Abilities**
 - Summon 1–5: spawns the configured minions for that slot.